Home

 Our 2024 STEM Contest for Lane County students Winners have been announced.
 The winning entries have been published in the March-August 2024 issue.
 You can read the winning entries by clicking 36.1.WomeninSTEMWinners.

-The 2023 Youth Honor Awards have been published in the Awards Issue.
-Our 2023 Book Awards have been announced.
-The Book reviews are available here.
-The 2023 Celebrate America Creative Writing Contest winners were published in our Awards 2023 Issue.
-You can download the whole issue here.
+The 2023 Youth Honor Awards are featured in the Awards Issue along with the 2023 Book Awards.
+You can read the Book awards reviews here.
+The 2023 Celebrate America Creative Writing Contest winners also appear in the Awards 2023 Issue.
+Download the whole issue here.

 We are publishing two issues a year (Spring and Autumn issues) at present, and also adding online content in between the issues.
 Please DO NOT use our post office box address for snail mail—use ONLY our street address: 166 W. 12th Avenue, Eugene, Oregon 97401 USA for all mailing and shipping/receiving.